Dental Insurance in Ontario: Costs, Coverage & Best Plans (2026)

 • Calculate your dental insurance gap: Add up your current and predicted dental spending to get an estimate of what you’ll pay in the next year for oral health care services.
 Divide that number by 12 to find your dental insurance gap.

 • Research dental insurance plans: You can use the plans recommended above as a starting point, research online, or talk to family and friends about their coverage.
-Look for plans with the best fit of coverage for the service you actually use (or plan to in the future) — and be careful to check any applicable waiting periods, co-payments, and exclusions.
+Look for plans with the best fit of coverage for the service you actually use (or plan to in the future) — and be careful to check any applicable waiting periods, deductibles, co-payments, and exclusions, such as for pre-existing conditions.

 • Request quotes: Once you’ve found the plans with the best match for your needs, request dental insurance quotes and compare the monthly cost of insurance with the coverage gap you calculated earlier.